matews-sousa/playlist-generator/README.md

 ## Demo

-Use the app online at [https://spotify-playlist-generator-flax.vercel.app](https://spotify-playlist-generator-flax.vercel.app)
+Use the app online at [https://playlist-generator-three.vercel.app](https://playlist-generator-three.vercel.app)

 ![Application Demo](demo.gif)

+## Features

+- Users can view their top Artists and Tracks
+- Play and pause tracks in the browser
+- Search for a track by name
+- Generate a playlist based in the track selected
+- Remove tracks from the playlist generated
+- Create and save the playlist in the Spotify account

 ## Run the Project Locally